Swar Ahmed and the Navigators of Sound

 PRESS RELEASE - THE STORY

 Swar Ahmed with his wife and two children arrived in Northern Ireland 2024 having left Syria due to the war.
 Although Swar had established a professional music career as a singer, oud and saz player, he had to begin again in a new environment whilst he and his family were coming to terms having to leave their life in Syria.
 Swar had little English but music was his language, and he just needed to find a music family in Northern Ireland.
 Members of Ballywillian Church, close to were Swar and family were staying, signposted him to Darren at Beyond Skin.
 Swar was able to get immediate support through a Beyond Skin programme funded by Arts Council of Northern Ireland Lottery Programme.
-The Northern Trust and Causeway Coast and Glens Borough Council Good Relations also helped with support.
+Friends at the Northern Trust and Causeway Coast and Glens Borough Council Good Relations also helped with support.

 Swar was first introduced to Irish musician Conor Pelan and Syrian musician Haroon Sofi .
 As a trio they performed at various events including Feile Festival, Holywood Creative Festival and at the Mac Theatre as part of the Scholars at Risk conference hosted by Queens University Belfast and University of Ulster.
 (Video).
 Swar also performed as a duo with Conor and Italian musician Luigi Cirrilo and solo at some events including at the Soma Festival.